-Moot Court: ABA Tax Law Competition
+Moot Court: ABA Tax Competition

-During the fall semester, students will earn one (1) unit of ungraded academic credit for participating on a two-student team in the written work portion of the ABA Law Student Tax Challenge (LSTC).
+During the Fall semester, students may earn one (1) unit of ungraded academic credit for participating on a two-student team in the written work portion of the ABA Law Student Tax Challenge (LSTC).

-Student participants at Lewis & Clark must comply with all of the rules of the LSTC, which typically require, among other things, that each team produce a memorandum and client correspondence on the tax consequences of a complex business-planning problem.
-The problem will be released by the ABA Tax Section late in the summer.
-It is intended to provide law students with the opportunity to research some “real-life” tax planning issues and to demonstrate their acquired tax knowledge, through their writing skills.
+Student participants at Lewis & Clark must comply with all of the rules of the LSTC, which typically require, among other things, that each team produce a memorandum and client correspondence on the tax consequences of a complex business planning problem.
+The problem will be released by the ABA Taxation Section late in the Summer, and the deadline for submitting the final paper to the Section is usually in November.

 Prerequisite: The competition is open to all students who have previously completed Income Tax I.

 Skills: analysis, counseling